 Credit risk is the risk that a counterparty will be unable to pay amounts in full when due.
-The main area where the Company is exposed to credit risk is cash.
+The main areas where the Company is exposed to credit risk are amounts due from other Group companies in respect of inter-company balances and cash.